Amri could return sooner than expected for relegation-threatened Felda United | Goal.com

 Felda United vs Terengganu match highlights

-The draw came on the heels of their 6-0 demolition by Melaka United earlier this week, on match day 13, although it was not enough to help the Fighters leave the bottom spot.
+The draw came following their 6-0 demolition by Melaka United earlier this week, on match day 13, although it was not enough to help the Fighters leave the bottom spot.

 "It's always good to come back from trailing.
 I've always believed that the team has character, it's just a matter of them fulfilling their potential.